POS Network Issues: Tips to Get Back Online Quickly

 4. Contact Your POS Provider – If these quick, simple fixes don’t work, contact your POS support team.
 A support team will protect you from data loss and can help diagnose and fix the problem faster.

 5. Check Network Settings – Ensure that the network settings allow your POS to connect to the correct network.
-You’ll also want to check IP, DNS server and other network settings.
+You’ll also want to check the internet protocol (IP), domain name system (DNS) server, and other network settings.

-6. Check Firewall and Security Settings – Security software or a firewall may be preventing the POS from connecting to the network.
+6. Check Firewall and Security Settings – Security software or a firewall may prevent the POS from connecting to the network.
 Check settings for these tools.
-Note: This can happen after a software update or system restart.
+Note: This can happen after a software update or system restarts.

 Pro Tip.
 These are just general steps, and they’re dependent on how your network and POS are set up.
 Contact Customer Support from your POS provider early in the process.